Skip to main content

 Description

-CVE-2026-32953 is a medium severity vulnerability in the tillitis tkeyclient Go package versions 1.
+CVE-2026-32953 is a medium-severity vulnerability in the tillitis tkeyclient Go package versions 1.
 2. 0 and below.
-The flaw causes 1 in 256 User Supplied Secrets (USS) to be silently ignored due to a buffer index error, resulting in the same Compound Device Identifier (CDI) and key material as if no USS was provided.
-This undermines the authentication algorithm by effectively discarding USS values whose hash starts with 0x00.
-The issue does not require authentication or user interaction but has limited impact due to the low probability of the hash starting with zero.
-The vulnerability has been fixed in version 1.
-3. 0, and users unable to upgrade should select USS values whose hash does not begin with zero.
-No known exploits are reported in the wild at this time.
+The flaw causes 1 in 256 User Supplied Secrets (USS) to be ignored silently due to a buffer index error that overwrites a boolean flag with the first byte of the USS hash.
+If the USS hash starts with 0x00, the USS is discarded, resulting in the same Compound Device Identifier (CDI) and key material as if no USS was provided.
+This undermines the authentication mechanism and key uniqueness.
+The issue is fixed in version 1.
+3. 0.
+Until upgrading, users can mitigate risk by selecting USS values whose hash does not begin with zero.

 AI-Powered Analysis